Westby to celebrate Syttende Mai May 14-15

 She added if people are looking for an authentic Norwegian breakfast, they may want to attend the frokost being served by the Westby Sons of Norway at the Westby United Methodist Church, 202 E. State St., from 7 to 10 a.m.
 The menu includes an egg dish, waffles, herring, breads, vegetables, fruits, Norwegian cheeses, juice and coffee.

-Holen said the Westby Area Historical Society will hold an open house at the Thoreson House Museum, Saturday, May 14, from 10 a.m. to 4 p.m.
+Holen said the Westby Area Historical Society will hold an open house at the Thoreson House Museum Saturday from 10 a.m. to 4 p.m.
 Randy Lunde, who was inducted into the American Ski Jumping Hall of Fame in 2017, will be the special guest sharing his stories about being a ski jumping judge.

-Another new feature is Norwegian kid’s crafts provided by Steve and Deborah Michaels and family in the parking lot behind Our Savior’s Lutheran Church, Saturday, May 14, from 10:30 a.m. to noon.
+Another new feature is Norwegian kids’ crafts provided by Steve and Deborah Michaels and family in the parking lot behind Our Savior’s Lutheran Church, Saturday from 10:30 a.m. to noon.
 Children will have an opportunity to make Viking masks, Norwegian ships and a rosemaled ornament.

 History Alive Project, Inc., will host special speakers on Saturday in the basement of the New Directions Real Estate building, 110 N. Main St.